-Writing Workshop 2016-2017
+Writing Workshop 2016-2018

 The 2016-2017 school year inaugurated a multi-year initiative in the Trumbull Public Schools to expand our students' capacity to be the best writers they can be, starting in kindergarten and proceeding all the way through twelfth grade.
 We continue to build upon our Belief Statement, developed in October 2015, for Writing in the Trumbull Public Schools.

-Parent Information Sessions related to Writing Workshop were held on November 17, 2016, for grades K-2 parents and December 1, 2016, for grades 3-5 parents.
+- Parent Information Sessions related to Writing Workshop were held on November 17, 2016, for grades K-2 parents and December 1, 2016, for grades 3-5 parents.
 Additional resources for parents wishing to support their children in writing are available here (particularly appropriate for grades K-2 parents) and here (particularly appropriate for grades 3-5 parents).